 Professional help with CVs and cover letters

 Unless you have excellent German skills, consider using professional help to write your first application.
-There are consultants that will optimize your CV and cover letter for a fee, for example at www.bewerbungsbuero.com or www.profibewerbung.de.
+There are consultants that will optimize your CV and cover letter for a fee, such as www.profibewerbung.de.

 A cheaper option is to look at German CV samples and use the design and the wording as a base for your own CV.
-You can find a wide range of samples (PDF and Word) at www.bewerbungsbeispiele.com.
-For more tips on CVs, job applications and interviews in Germany, visit our website on expat employment, ExpatJobMarket.com.
+For tips on CVs, job applications and interviews in Germany, visit our website on expat employment, ExpatJobMarket.com.

 The next step in your application process will normally be an interview.
 Unless you're applying for a special job in a foreign company, this will probably be conducted in German.
-Get practicing as soon as possible and if you speak only a little of the language, bear in mind that even a few phrases will be appreciated.
+Get practicing as soon as possible, and even if you only speak a little of the language bear in mind that even a few phrases will be appreciated.

-Do not be late, Germans are a punctual people and tardiness for an interview will not be a good start.
-Dress conservatively: for men, suit (dark, well-tailored) and tie; for women, a tailored suit or dress.
+Do not be late; Germans are punctual people and tardiness for an interview will not create a good first impression.
+Dress conservatively: for men, a suit (dark, well-tailored) and tie; for women, a tailored suit or dress.
 Research the company and be prepared to discuss your skills and abilities.

 Interviews are typically formal and straightforward.
 It will begin with an introduction, handshake and exchange of business cards.
-There may be a few minutes of casual conversation to start with, but quickly the formal interview will start.
+There may be a few minutes of casual conversation to start with, but this will quickly change to the formal interview.

 You may be asked a few more personal questions than expected.
 Legally, an employer can only ask questions relevant to the position being interviewed for.
 If asked whether you're pregnant, you have grounds for complaint.